mortie/sercom/README.md

 ## Automation

-The most obvious way to automate something with Sercom is to just write to its stdin, and that works well.
-However, sometimes, you want to use the serial device interactively in addition to automating something.

-What I do in that situation is:
+You can automate something with Sercom by writing to its stdin from a script.
+However, there are also other ways:

+### --read from a FIFO

+With the --read option, sercom will read from a path and write the read bytes to the serial port.
+Combined with Linux's FIFOs, this is really powerful:

 1. Create a FIFO with `mkfifo some-filename.fifo`.
 2. Ensure the FIFO stays open with `cat >some-filename.fifo &`.